cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
-* Colors
 * Editing triggers a flag (Edited [by author] on [date])
 * EventForm and AddCollection currently redirect, it would be better if they just forced render (probably a state/props issue)
 * Put the add event/collection button somewhere better
-* Footer flexbox not working in Safari
 * CFP/Notices section on resources page
 * Remove Arabesque ensemble
 * Icon fonts for social networks